retreat-manager/yk-cabin-rental-pricing/README.md

 - For 2 weeks: $350
 - For 3 weeks: $450
 - For 1 month: $550
-- For longer times, please contact the [Retreat Manager](mailto:admin@yeshekhorlousa.com?subject=cabin-inquiry)

 ## Cabin ```4``` (W/Solar power)
 - For 1 week: $300
 - For 2 weeks: $400
 - For 3 weeks: $500
 - For 1 month: $600
-- For longer times, please contact the [Retreat Manager](mailto:admin@yeshekhorlousa.com?subject=cabin-inquiry)

-[//]: # (daily price is $20 if not a full week)
+[//]: # (daily price is $25 if not a full week)

 > All cabins have a propane cooking stove, a wood-burning stove and an outhouse.

-> All cabins have refridgerators and you may also use the fridge in the shed (all cabins share the use of this fridge).
+> All cabins have refridgerators (except cabin 3) and you may also use the fridge in the shed (all cabins share the use of this fridge).

 ### Payment Details:
 - Payment in Full is required to reserve a cabin